Spanish destroyer Ariete (D-36): Construction and service

 Ariete was laid down at Sociedad Española de Construcción Naval's, Ferrol shipyard on 3 August 1945.
 Financial problems slowed construction, and she was not launched until 24 February 1955.
-The availability of US Aid under the Mutual Defense Assistance Program allowed Ariete to be completed to a modified design as an anti-submarine frigate, and Ariete entered service on 7 February 1961, with the pennant number D 36.
+The availability of aid from the United States under the Mutual Defense Assistance Program allowed Ariete to be completed to a modified design as an anti-submarine frigate, and Ariete entered service on 7 February 1961, with the pennant number D 36.
 As with all the ships of her class, Ariete joined the 31st Escort Squadron, based at Ferrol.
 On 25 February 1966, Ariete ran aground off the coast of Galicia after an engine failure and was wrecked, with the ship's hull breaking up.